Treating customers fairly: the role of the phone

 It isn’t just about regulatory compliance; good practice is about building trust between businesses and their customers.
 Customers, especially vulnerable individuals, deserve to interact with businesses that respect their needs and offer clear, honest communication.
 And businesses also benefit; by focusing on best practice, they avoid legal and financial risks whilst building trust, protecting reputation, and driving their own long-term success.

-This Mental Health Awareness Week, remember that while scams sometimes dominate the headlines, they are the exception.
+It is important to remember that while scams sometimes dominate the headlines, they are the exception.
 Most businesses strive to build trust, prioritise fairness, and promote products that genuinely meet customers' needs and improve their lives.

 If you’d like to learn more about how we can help you navigate your compliance challenges, get in touch.